 After the end of the Mexican-American War (1846-48), Mexico was in a state of national crisis .
 Years of fighting with the Americans and a civil war had left the country in chaos and virtually penniless.

 On July 17, 1861, President Benito Juarez announced that all foreign debt payments would be suspended for a period of two years, promising that payments would resume after this brief break.

-The English, Spanish and French refused to accept the supension of payments and invaded Mexico, in an attempt to get enforce their.
+The English, Spanish and French refused to accept the suspension of payments and invaded Mexico, in an attempt to enforce Mexico to make their payments.
 The Spanish and English eventually withdrew their forces, but the French carried on.

 On May 5, in the little town of Puebla, a small, untrained, and under-equipped army defeated the invading French army in what came to be known as the "Batalla de Puebla" on the fifth of May.